dmtryshmtv/dmtryshtmv.github.io/body.md

 A little about me [personally](personal.html).

-This page last updated: Feb 12th, 2018.
+This page last updated: Feb 22nd, 2019.

 # Professional information.

-My CV can be found [here](assets/DmitryShemetovCV.pdf) (updated: June 2018).
+My CV can be found [here](assets/DmitryShemetovCV.pdf) (updated: Feb 22nd, 2019).

 # Research interests.

-I am broadly interested in information theory, stochastic processes, and statistical learning with a constrained communication component.
+I am broadly interested in distributed machine learning with memory constraints and information theory.
 I am studying these with [James Sharpnack's](https://jsharpna.github.io/) advice.
 My work involves a blend of theory and computation.

 # Teaching.